 When required by the Port's U.S. Coast Guard approved FSP, terminal security shall be provided by a contract provider of security services permitted by the CPA per Rule 1315.
-CPA Harbormaster shall be notified a minimum of forty-eight (48) hours in advance.
-Services requested with less than twenty-four (24) hours notice will be charged at the Weekend/Holiday rate.
-Terminal Security will be billed at a minimum of four (4) hours per guard.
+Requests for Terminal Security Services require a minimum of forty-eight (48) hours' notice to the CPA Harbormaster and Public Safety and Security Department.
+Services requested with less than twenty-four (24) hours' notice will be charged at the Weekend/Holiday rate.

 Description Hourly Rate

 Normal Business / Meal Hours \$32.00

-Weekends and Holidays \$40.00
+Weekends and Holidays \$43.00